Dr Catharine Hunt - Counselling Psychologist, CPsychol, HCPC Reg.

-When life events feel overwhelming, thinking about your challenges with an experienced practitioner can provide a safe and nurturing environment within which to consider the best path forward and achieve greater feelings of wellbeing and clarity.
-I offer a confidential counselling and psychotherapy service based in West and Central London and I aim to work collaboratively with my clients to develop a treatment plan which is tailored to best suit their needs.
+I am an HCPC registered Counselling Psychologist, chartered with the British Psychological Society.
+When life feels overwhelming, thinking about your challenges in a therapeutic environment can provide a safe and nurturing environment within which to consider new pathways forward and achieve a greater sense of wellbeing and clarity.
+I offer confidential and compassionate therapy and aim to work collaboratively with my clients to develop a treatment plan which is carefully tailored to suit their needs.

-I prioritise the therapeutic relationship and approach each individual in a respectful manner.
-I have experience of working in long-term and short-term frameworks with clients of varying ages and genders.
-I am an integrative practitioner, trained to work in a variety of modalities including: humanistic and Person-Centered Therapy (PCT); Psychodynamic approaches; and Cognitive Behavioural Therapy (CBT); as well as Mindfulness and compassion-based work.
+I prioritise the therapeutic relationship and aim to encourage client healing and growth and to contain difficult or overwhelming feelings relating to: low mood; anxiety; stress; panic; general sadness or flatness; difficult childhood memories; detachment and loneliness; lost direction and purposelessness; bereavement and loss.
+I am an integrative practitioner, trained to work in a variety of ways including: humanistic or Person-Centered Therapy (PCT); Psychodynamic approaches; and Cognitive Behavioural Therapy (CBT); as well as Mindfulness and compassion-based work.

 Training, qualifications & experience

-I hold a Master of Science with Distinction in Psychology from the University of Westminster and am in the final year of my Doctoral studies as a Counselling Psychologist in Training at City, University of London.
-I am a member of the British Psychological Society (BPS) and a member of the BPS Division of Counselling Psychology (DCoP).
-I am also a Registered Member of the British Association for Counselling and Psychotherapy (BACP).
+I am a Counselling Psychologist, registered with the Health and Care Professions Council (HCPC) and chartered with the British Psychological Society (BPS).
+I hold a DPsych in Counselling Psychology from City, University of London.
+I also hold a Master of Science (with Distinction) in Psychology from the University of Westminster.
+I am a Member of the British Psychological Society (MBPsS) and of the BPS Division of Counselling Psychology.
+I am also a registered Member of the British Association for Counselling and Psychotherapy (MBACP).

-I have worked in a variety of NHS and charity settings, including within Clinical Health Psychology at The Whittington Hospital - an NHS District General and Teaching Hospital affiliated to University College London (UCL) - where I also lectured to the fourth year medical students.
-I have worked as a counsellor and psychotherapist for the mental health charity Mind, The Duchess of Cambridge’s schools charity, Place2Be, and within a counselling service supporting carers.
+I have worked in a variety of NHS and charity settings, including within Clinical Health Psychology at The Whittington Hospital.
+This NHS District General and Teaching Hospital is affiliated to University College Hospital (UCH), where I lectured to the university's fourth year medical students.
+I have worked as a counsellor and psychotherapist for the mental health charity Mind, The Duchess of Cambridge’s schools charity, Place2Be, and within a London-based counselling service supporting carers.

 I originally graduated from the University of Bristol with a BA (Hons) degree and a Master of Arts in English Literature.
-I then trained as an Editor and Journalist and worked for the BBC before retraining in psychology.
+I then trained as an editor and journalist and worked for the BBC before retraining as a Counselling Psychologist.